 Enclosed Porches or Sunrooms

 These are outdoor or indoor/outdoor living rooms that are enclosed with glass or screens.
-Screened front porches allow the air to flow in, letting guests feel like they're outdoors without any pesky creatures.
+Screened front porches allow the air to flow in, letting guests feel like they're outdoors without any pesky insects.
 Glass-enclosed patios and sunrooms are three- or four-season spaces that provide views of nature without exposure to the elements, making them a good option in cool or wet weather.
 Sunrooms are often built as an extension to the house.
 They have insulated windows and doors and are heated and/or cooled seasonally.

 Design considerations: When designing your space, you'll need to decide whether to use screen or glass.
 Remember that screens can be covered with roll-down shades or plastic to provide some level of protection against damp or cool weather, and sunrooms can be fitted with windows that open to let in air, so you aren't limited to a fully exposed or a fully closed-off room either way.